Xzeloks/ELI-5/memory-bank/progress.md

     *   Reviewed the RevenueCat paywall editor.
     *   Decided to build a custom paywall UI in Flutter for greater flexibility, while continuing to use RevenueCat for backend subscription management.
 *   **Next Steps:** Confirm Supabase Site URL, test deep linking thoroughly, commence custom paywall UI development, and continue with Play Store closed testing procedures.

+### Deep Linking for Supabase Authentication
+- Configured Supabase "Site URL" to `com.ahenyagan.eli5://auth-ca`.
+    - Status: Done
+- Updated `android/app/src/main/AndroidManifest.xml` with an intent filter for the custom scheme and host.
+    - Status: Done
+- Updated `ios/Runner/Info.plist` with `CFBundleURLTypes` to register the custom scheme.
+    - Status: Done
+- Successfully migrated from `uni_links` (which caused build failures due to AGP incompatibility) to `app_links` for handling deep links in Flutter.
+    - Status: Done
+- Modified `AuthGate.dart` to initialize and use `app_links` (`_appLinks.uriLinkStream`) to listen for incoming authentication links.
+    - Status: Done

+### Paywall UI Enhancements
+- Modified `PaywallScreen.dart` to use `NumberFormat.currency` for displaying currency symbols (e.g., $, €, ₺) instead of currency codes, with specific formatting for TRY (no decimal places, '₺' symbol).
+    - Status: Done

+### RevenueCat Testing Guidance
+- Provided a comprehensive guide for testing RevenueCat in-app purchases using sandbox environments on both Android (Google Play) and iOS (App Store Connect), including setup of tester accounts and verification steps.
+    - Status: Done (Guidance Provided)

+## [Current Date] - Google Play Console: Production Readiness
+- **Shift in Focus:** Addressed requirements for applying for production access in the Google Play Console.
+- **Tasks Initiated:**
+    - Setting up a closed test track.
+    - Understanding requirements: publishing a closed test version, enrolling 12+ testers, and testing for 14+ days.

+## [Current Date] - Play Store Prep, Deep Linking, & Paywall Strategy

+Focused on preparing the app for Google Play Console production access and refining the authentication flow:

+*   **Google Play Console - Closed Testing Preparation:**
+    *   Outlined requirements for production access: closed test track, min.
+12 testers, 14-day testing period.
+    *   Discussed strategy for providing Google Review access to the app with a RevenueCat paywall (test credentials).
+*   **Supabase Auth & Deep Linking Implementation (for email verification):**
+    *   **Issue:** Auth emails redirecting to `localhost:3000`.
+    *   **Solution:** Implemented deep linking for auth callbacks.
+        *   Set Supabase "Site URL" to `com.ahenyagan.eli5://auth-ca`.
+        *   Configured `AndroidManifest.xml` (Android) with an intent filter for the scheme `com.ahenyagan.eli5` and host `auth-ca`.
+        *   Configured `Info.plist` (iOS) with `CFBundleURLTypes` for the `com.ahenyagan.eli5` scheme.
+        *   **Package Migration:** Replaced the discontinued `uni_links` package with `app_links`.
+            *   Updated `pubspec.yaml` and ran `flutter pub get`.
+            *   Resolved build failure caused by `uni_links` missing Android `namespace`.
+        *   Updated `lib/widgets/auth_gate.dart` to use `AppLinks().uriLinkStream` to listen for and handle incoming deep links from Supabase for email authentication.
+*   **Paywall Design Discussion:**
+    *   Reviewed the RevenueCat paywall editor.
+    *   Decided to build a custom paywall UI in Flutter for greater flexibility, while continuing to use RevenueCat for backend subscription management.
+*   **Next Steps:** Confirm Supabase Site URL, test deep linking thoroughly, commence custom paywall UI development, and continue with Play Store closed testing procedures.

+## [Current Date] - Production Readiness Review & Fixes

+*   **Custom Paywall Confirmation:** Confirmed that the app is utilizing the custom `PaywallScreen.dart` as intended for managing user subscriptions via RevenueCat.
+*   **Chat Loading & Data Isolation Resolved:** Addressed the issue where opening chat sessions from history sometimes resulted in a blank page.
+This was investigated in the context of Supabase RLS policies and Flutter data loading logic in `ChatNotifier` and `ChatDbService`.
+*   **iOS RevenueCat API Key:** Placeholder for iOS API key in `lib/main.dart` identified and highlighted for user to update with their actual key.